Legal Custody vs. Physical Custody:

 Where the child resides is determined by which parent is granted physical custody.
 Although custody may be sole or joint, it is more common for one parent to be granted sole physical custody of a child.
 In the past, joint custody was more prevalent, which split the child’s time equally between parents, but it has become more of the norm for judges to view a 50-50 split as not being in the best interest of the child or children.
 In most jurisdictions, the courts generally seek to minimize the disruption of the child.

-Child custody, visitation rights, legal and physical custody, along with other important considerations vary from state to state, and can oftentimes become quite complex.
-Our attorneys can help prevent any surprises that could arise if one parent decides to move out of state or away from the children, and other details that are imperative in the early stages of a custody case.
-We are also here to advise you on your legal rights and how your custody dispute should be handled, whether decisions are civil between parties and mediation is recommended, or in the case that neither party can agree to terms.
-We will strive to provide the best possible outcome for your children.
+Child custody, visitation/parenting time rights, legal vs. physical custody, along with other important considerations vary from state to state, and can oftentimes become quite complex.
+I can help prevent any surprises that could arise if one parent decides to move out of state or away from the children, and other details that are imperative in the early stages of a custody case.
+I am also here to advise you of your legal rights and how your custody dispute should be handled, whether decisions are civil between parties and mediation is recommended, or in the case that neither party can agree to terms.
+We will strive to protect your bond with your children.

 To schedule a time to meet with us, and discuss your child custody case, please send us a message to set up a consultation, or give us a call at (732)-418-9772.